 Our Harvard was built in December 1942 as a MkIIb by Noorduyn Aviation in Montreal, Quebec.
-Originally allocated US serial 42-708, she served with the RAF as FE511 before being struck off charge in December 1946 and moving to Sweden as Fv16128 in 1947.
+Originally allocated US serial 42-708, she served with the RCAF at No.6 Service Flying Training School at Dunnville, Ontario, for the duration of the war.
+She was struck off charge in December 1946 and moved to Sweden as Fv16128 in 1947.

 She was used as an instructional airframe for many years, initially based at Stockholm-Bromma Airport, before moving to Stockholm-Arlanda Airport from 1975-1987.
 In 1987 she was sold to a private collection in Sweden, where she was restored to airworthy condition, civil registered and painted in a pseudo US military scheme with invasion stripes.